 How to Stamp on Non-Porous Surfaces

 If you’re looking to make stamping impressions on non-porous surfaces—such as photos, plastic, or cellophane—there are a couple of things you should know beforehand.
-Unlike paper, fabric, and other porous surfaces, ink does not absorb into non-porous surfaces.
+Unlike paper, fabric, and other porous surfaces, the ink does not absorb into non-porous surfaces.
 When stamping on glossy material, glass, and more, first make sure the surface is completely clean.
 Once you’ve made your impression, though the ink does dry quickly, it’s best to give the ink adequate time before immediately touching the ink or allowing other materials to make contact with the ink.

 The best inks for stamping depends on your preference and intended use.
 In some cases, you may only need new ink to refresh pads or re-ink self-inking stamps, and sometimes, you may need an entirely new pad and stamp.
-Whether you’re looking to add a unique, personal touch to your print marketing materials or a whimsical note to your art projects, trying out different types of ink on diverse surfaces can make for an innovative design.
+Whether you’re looking to add a unique, personal touch to your print marketing materials or a whimsical note to your art projects, trying out different types of ink on diverse surfaces can make for innovative design.
 Most ink is available in a range of colors to create colorful impressions or simply to be cohesive with your brand.
 With many different kinds of ink as well as the ability to customize a rubber stamp, you can create attractive, personalized marks that will enhance any project.